St James' Park may host Shields rematch - Marshall

 Last updated on .From the section Boxing

-Hartlepool middleweight Savannah Marshall hopes to bring her proposed rematch with undisputed champion Claressa Shields to her native north east in the summer of 2023.
+British middleweight Savannah Marshall hopes to bring her proposed rematch with undisputed champion Claressa Shields to her native north east next summer.

-Marshall and the American served up one of the fights of the year in October, as she lost by unanimous decision.
+Hartlepool's Marshall lost on points to American Shields in one of the fights of the year in October.

 The first fight took place in front of a huge crowd at the O2 Arena in London.